nodejs/node-v0.x-archive/doc/api/util.markdown

    Defaults to `false`.
 Colors are customizable, see below.

- - `customInspect` - if `false`, then custom `inspect()` functions defined on the objects being inspected won't be called.
+ - `customInspect` - if `false`, then custom `inspect()` functions defined on the objects being inspected won’t be called.
 Defaults to `true`.

 Example of inspecting all properties of the `util` object: